HazyResearch/mindbender/dashboard/README.md

     * It resides under either:
         * `report-templates/` of the target DeepDive app (app-specific), or
         * `dashboard/report-templates/` of Mindbender's source tree (built-in).
-    * It is referred from the dashboard configuration with the path name relative to `report-templates/`.
+    * It is referred from the snapshot configuration with the path name relative to `report-templates/`.
     * It must contain one or more of the following:
         * An executable file named `report.sh`.
         * An executable document `README.md.in`.